Julio Nakpil: Early life

 Many of Julio's compositions during this time were inspired directly by the Revolution.
 Julio composed "Marangal na Dalit ng Katagalugan" which was intended by Bonifacio to become the national anthem of the Philippines but was ultimately replaced for Lupang Hinirang composed by Julián Felipe.
-After execution of the Bonifacio brothers, Nakpil claimed to have received threats on his own life as well as that of General Antonio Luna, the which latter ending up being assassinated.
+After execution of the Bonifacio brothers, Nákpil claimed to have received threats on his own life as well as that of General Antonio Luna, the which latter ending up being assassinated.

 Later life

-After the Revolution, Nakpil fell in love with and eventually married Bonifacio's widow Gregoria de Jesús.
+After the Revolution, Nákpil fell in love with and eventually married Bonifacio's widow Gregoria de Jesús.
 They moved to Manila and raised six children.
-Their eldest child and the only boy was Juan Nakpil who became a prominent Filipino architect and was recognized as a National Artist for Architecture.
+Their eldest child and the only boy was Juan Nákpil who became a prominent Filipino architect and was recognized as a National Artist for Architecture.
 Another child married the architect Carlos Santos-Viola.
 Julio continued to compose until his death in 1960.
 Before his death he also contributed to a book on his life that was published by his heirs in 1964.